technofocus-pte/m365cpltdeplextdepth/Instructions/Lab 03/Lab03.md

     ![](./media/image28.png)

-    <span class="mark">**Note**: Remember that Copilot is still a work in
+    <span class="mark">**Note**: Copilot may display some exception (remember that Copilot is still a work in progress) like the one above.</span>
-    progress.
-As a best practice, if Copilot is unable to complete your request, then try it again.
-And if it still doesn't work, then try rephrasing your request or splitting it into two.</span>

-13. Even if Copilot worked and replaced your image, let's assume for the sake of this exercise that it didn't.
-In this case, ask Copilot to not just replace the image, but to remove the old slide and replace it with an entirely new slide containing a different image.
-As such, enter the following prompt:

-    **Please remove the Q&A slide and add a new one with a different image**.
+13. Please try rephrasing the prompt or use the suggested prompts like the one below:

     ![](./media/image29.png)

-14. What response did you receive?
-In our testing of this exercise, Copilot continuously removed the Q&A slide but it didn't create a new one in its place.
-Instead, it kept returning the following message.
+14. Select the command **Add a slide about** and append the following **Q&A at the very end of the presentation** (as shown in the screenshot)

     ![](./media/image30.png)

-    **Tip**: If Copilot didn't do as you asked or if it returned an error, then this scenario is a good example of keeping prompts as simple as possible.
-Follow Copilot's suggestion by rephrasing your request.
-It's best to ask Copilot to do one task at a time, such as first removing the old slide, and then submitting a second request to add a new slide with an image.
+16. Click Send to check what happens.
+Copilot has added a Q&A slide as instructed.

+17. Now try with another prompt:

+    **Add a slide about** what the audience may ask about the presentation

+18. Once you are done with final presentation you can save for future reference or discard this presentation

-15. Regardless how the last few steps went in dealing with the Q&A slide, you decide to move forward and try one last thing.
+19. Regardless how the last few steps went in dealing with the Q&A slide, you decide to move forward and try one last thing.
 In reviewing the presentation, you decide that you want to change the theme of the presentation to something more appropriate due to the